EVENING ANXIETY- IS IT GETTING WORSE?

 The sun sets and your anxiety rises

-Maybe it's the loss of distraction.
+Maybe it’s the loss of distraction.
 The quiet that lets thoughts scream.
 The darkness that feels threatening.
 The approach of another sleepless night.
 Whatever triggers it, evenings have become something to endure, not enjoy.
+You might feel a tightness in your chest, restlessness, or a racing mind—these are just some of the ways anxiety can make you feel both physically and emotionally unsettled.
+When you feel anxious in the evening, it can be hard to relax or fall asleep, making nights especially challenging.
+Many people experience anxiety at night and struggle with similar feelings, so you are not alone in this.

-You've tried everything - relaxation apps, bath routines, herbal tea, wine (too much wine).
+You’ve tried everything - relaxation apps, bath routines, herbal tea, wine (too much wine).
 Nothing stops the nightly anxiety ritual.
 You dread the time when you should be resting.
+Remember, anxiety is a natural response to stress or the transition from day to night.

-UNDERSTANDING EVENING ANXIETY
+UNDERSTANDING NIGHTTIME ANXIETY

 Why anxiety peaks at night: